 Wyn has taught at the University of Utah, Bennington College, Marlboro College, and at The Frost Place.
 He is a former editor of Quarterly West, and the recipient of a fellowship from the Ucross Foundation.
 He served as a member of the first working group at The Harriet Monroe Poetry Institute, a think tank founded by The Poetry Foundation.
 He lives in Vermont and Massachusetts.

 Wyn works as an editor for both aspiring and established authors.
 He specializes in editing poetry manuscripts, but also works with writers of fiction, nonfiction, and memoir, and offers advice on how and where to publish.
-Fifty-four books he edited from 2012-19 were accepted for publication, and seven won major awards.
+Fifty-four books he edited from 2012-19 were accepted for publication, and nine of them won major awards.
 Go to the editing page for more information.